-CHEM 350 ADVANCED TOPICS IN GREEN CHEMISTRY 2.1: 3 cr.
-E
+CHEM 350 ADVANCED TOPICS IN GREEN CHEMISTRY

 The course concentrates on discussion of real cases in green chemistry based on recent scientific articles and books (2 credits).
 Students' research (outside the class periods) and oral presentations (inside the class periods) on advanced topics in green chemistry related to recent publications in scientific journals and/or books (1 credit tutorial).